facebookresearch/hydra/website/docs/development/contributing.md

 * `docs` : Addition or updates to documentation
 * `plugin` : Addition of changes to a plugin
 * `config` : Changes or addition to the configuration structure
+* `maintenance` : Changes that improve maintainability of the code

 If your issue or PR number is ``1234`` and this change is fixing a bug, then you would create a file ``news/1234.bugfix``.
 PRs can span multiple categories by creating